kumaylm/BreakoutGame/README.md

 # Breakout Game
-A clone of the 80s hit game Breakout using Python Turtle
+A clone of the 80s hit game Breakout using Python Turtle.

 ![breakout](breakout.gif)